-I wrote this poem three years ago when Little Miss E was starting reception.
+I wrote this poem four years ago when Little Miss E was starting reception.
 My first-born was off to full-time school and I was finding it emotional.
-She’s now off to year 3 (juniors!), Little Man O is off to year 1, and Littlest Boy I is off to daily pre-school nursery… and I’m still just as emotional.
+She’s now off to year 4, Little Man O is off to year 2, and Littlest Boy I is off to reception… and I’m still just as emotional.
+Perhaps more as my pre-school days have now come to an end after eight and a half years.
 Now seemed a good time to re-share this poem.
 I hope some of you relate. x

 First day at school

 What if when she needs the loo